Farming Courses

 Growing Specialty Crops at High Elevation

-This course offers an overview of the basics of crop culture in small-scale diversified vegetable production.
+This 6-week course offers an overview of the basics of crop culture in small-scale diversified vegetable production.
 It will focus on seed and site sections for harvesting, post-harvest handling, and marketing.

 Location: Farmer Training Yurt Classroom